Sorecchione07435/DeployStack/README.md

 # DeployStack

-DeployStack is a command-line utility for deploying OpenStack on your system.
+DeployStack is a command-line utility for deploying OpenStack on Debian.
 The instructions below describe a **temporary installation** method for development or testing, until an official `.deb` package is released.

 ---